Sleeping Bear Dunes National Lakeshore Top Tips

 Paddle or Float the Day Away at Sleeping Bear Dunes

 The Crystal River and the Platte River are Northern Michigan gems located in or near the Sleeping Bear Dunes National Lakeshore.

 Both rivers are shallow and easy for kids to navigate, but the Platte has the upper hand because it’s great for river-tubing.

 I say, if you can keep it dry, you’ve earned it!
-This is a highlight of any trip to the Sleeping Bear Dunes with Kids!
+This is a highlight of any trip to the Sleeping Bear Dunes with your family!

 The Sleeping Bear Dunes National Lakeshore serves up plenty of beach day options.